paba50/bootstrapping/README.md

 # bootstrapping

-This is a comparison between bootstrapping with k-fold comparison.
+This is a comparison between bootstrapping with k-fold cross validation.

 ## What is Bootstrapping ?
 Bootstrapping is a statistical technique originally designed for estimating quantities about populations.
 The whole idea is to randomly draw a small data sample with replacement from the entire dataset and compute the statistics on the sample (such as mean and standard deviation).